 23rd European Meeting of Environmental and Engineering Geophysics

-The purpose of the course is to demonstrate how easy and efficient the transient electromagnetic method is for mapping of groundwater resources.
-By many the method is considered difficult to understand and complicated to operate.
-However, new, robust and very powerful instruments has together with modern and automatic processing software been developed in the later years making the methods easy and intuitive to use.
-In a few weeks entire watersheds can be mapped from the surface down to 300 m.
+This course will demonstrate how easy and efficient the transient electromagnetic method is for mapping of groundwater resources.
+Many believe the method is considered difficult to understand and complicated to operate.
+However, new, robust and very powerful instruments, together with modern and automatic processing software, have been developed in recent years making the methods easy and intuitive to use.
+In a few weeks, entire watersheds can be mapped from the surface down to 300 m.

-- Make hand-on exercises in data processing, data inversion and presentation of results (bring a laptop)
+- Made hands-on exercises in data processing, data inversion and presentation of results;

 Instructors will be: